 In my parting thoughts, I leave you with 8 quick suggestions that can help you avoid these terrible pitfalls:

 - Proofread your writing.
-Always.
+Twice.

 - Have a friend or a peer proof read it with a critical eye for oversights and errors.